|

 Research Projects and Goals

 Genetic and genomic studies of important traits of wheat in Great Plains.
-Traits include drought and heat tolerance, resistance to diseases (leaf, stem and stripe rust, wheat streak mosaic virus), and insects (greenbug, Russian wheat aphid, and Hessian fly) as well as good end-use quality.
+Traits include drought and heat tolerance, resistance to diseases (leaf, stem and stripe rusts, wheat streak mosaic virus), and arthropods (greenbug, Hessian fly, and wheat curl mite) as well as good end-use quality.
 Both traditional and molecular breeding techniques are used to develop germplasm lines with one or more target traits.
-Genomic techniques including gene/QTL mapping, target molecular marker identification, validation and utilization, gene cloning, gene functional analysis will be used to understand and improve those target traits.
+Genomic techniques including gene/QTL mapping, target molecular marker identification, validation and utilization, diagnostic and high throughput KASP SNP screening, gene cloning, gene functional analysis will be used to understand and improve those target traits.

-2) Genetic mapping and genomics studies of QTL for important traits in adapted cultivars.
-Study drought tolerance through transcriptomic and hormonomic analyses of water stressed wheat plants.
+2) Genetic mapping and genomics studies of genes/QTL for important traits in adapted cultivars.
+Study drought tolerance through RNASeq analyses of water stressed plants.

 Staff